Skip to content

 What is Objection?

-Objection is a Python-based toolkit that leverages Frida’s dynamic instrumentation capabilities to perform runtime analysis of iOS and Android applications.
-It injects scripts into running processes to bypass security controls, inspect application internals, and manipulate behavior—all without modifying the original APK or IPA permanently.
+Objection is a Python command-line toolkit that wraps Frida’s dynamic instrumentation to perform runtime analysis of iOS and Android apps.
+It injects scripts into running processes to bypass security controls, inspect app internals, and change behavior — the original APK or IPA on disk stays untouched.

-The framework operates as a command-line REPL (Read-Eval-Print Loop) where you can execute commands against a running mobile app.
-This interactive approach lets you explore the app dynamically, responding to what you discover rather than planning all tests in advance.
+The framework runs as a command-line REPL (Read-Eval-Print Loop) where you issue commands against a live app.
+The interactive loop lets you react to what you find instead of scripting every check ahead of time.

 Installation is straightforward via pip (pip3 install objection), and the tool handles the complexity of Frida setup behind the scenes.
 For apps on non-jailbroken or non-rooted devices, Objection can patch APKs and IPAs to embed frida-gadget, enabling testing without system-level access.